rotty/lexpr-rs/lexpr/README.md

 - Comments.
 These are not high-priority, as the primary use-case for `lexpr` is for data exchange between Lisp and Rust programs.
-- Characters.
 - Syntactic shorthands for `quote`, `quasiquote`, `unquote` and `unquote-splicing`.
 Again, these are not usually important when using S-expressions as a data exchange format.
 - Support for number syntax is currently quite limited.
 Integers and floating point values written in decimal notation should work though.

-It is planned to add at least a character data type before the 0.2.0 release, as this addition will be API-breaking.

 Further dialect-specific omissions, both ones that are planned to be fixed in the future, and deliberate ones, are listed below.